Kali-lightsaber/nfvexpress-install/README.md

 - Cinder (block storage service, available only on Xen installations)
 - Horizon (OpenStack Dashboard)

+# Notice

+**Starting 9 of March 2017, new deployments from binary repository are not encouraged.**

 # Requirements
 - Fresh installed FreeBSD 11 server on x86-64 hardware with at least 8GB RAM
 - EPT and IOMMU processor features to use Xen hypervisor